UWStout-CCDC/kronos/README.md

 ## TODO:
 - Create efficient organizational structure to store comp scripts
 - Upload all main scripts to repo based on organizational structure
-- Continue and finish development of CCDC helper script (name TBD)
+- Continue and finish development of Project Kronos